 Creating Safety allows participants to bring up whatever was making them uncomfortable on the safety check.
 A low safety compromises any meeting, so don’t hold on to your agenda if that happens—instead, work on creating safety.

 This sentence is quite powerful.
-The safety check is anonymous, but this sentence opens the door for things to be raised on a subtle way.
-One does not need to say “I feel unsafe on this or that”.
+The safety check is anonymous, but this opens the door for things to be raised in a subtle way.
+One does not need to say, “I feel unsafe in this or that.”
 Instead, issues are raised without a first person.
-This should uncover the causes bringing the safety low.
+This should unearth the causes of lower safety.

-Hopefully the safety will go up.
-The important thing is that the safety check results were taken into account and the participants (safely) talked about it.
+Hopefully, the safety will go up.
+The important thing is that the safety check results were taken into account and participants (safely) talked about it.